eddie-hernandez/simon-ambient-edition/README.md

 ## Technology Used

-The following technology was used in order to create my version of Simon:
+The following technology was used in order to create this version of Simon:

 * HTML
 * CSS